Search NoeHill Contact Us

 Built 1858

-In 1849, the New York City phrenologist Orson Squire Fowler, published a book titled The Octagon House: A Home for All in which he touted the many benefits of houses built with eight sides rather than the customary four.
-Impressed by Mr. Fowler's arguments, George Kenny built this house in 1858 and sold it to to Louis Feusier in 1870.
+In 1849, the New York City phrenologist Orson Squire Fowler, published a book titled The Octagon House: A Home For All, or A New, Cheap, Convenient, and Superior Mode of Building in which he touted the many benefits of houses built with eight sides rather than the customary four.
+Impressed by Mr. Fowler's arguments, George Kenny built this house in 1858 and sold it to Louis Feusier in 1870.
+Feusier, a French immigrant, later added the third story under a Mansard roof and a small, octagonal cupola.